Arthcy/dfosl/README.md

 ----------------------------------
 SVG illustrations with parallax effect using Skrollr.js.
 The SVG is used instead of PNG images to reduce filesize and smooth up the browser rendering during scroll.
 Parallax effect works on mobile (with some link issues).
+You can find the site [here](project http://www.arthcy.net)

 Features
 ----------------------------------